 It’s essential that you ask questions about BOTOX if it is the wrinkle treatment you are considering to help restore your youthful looks.
 It’s your face—indeed, your entire appearance—that’s on the line, so make sure to ask these four questions (and any more you have) when considering BOTOX injections.

 Learn about other aesthetic uses for BOTOX at WebMD.com.

 Got More Questions?
 MI Skin Dermatology Center Has the Answers

 If you’re thinking about getting BOTOX injections for cosmetic or medical reasons, Dr. Isaac and the rest of the Washington, DC staff at MI Skin Dermatology Center not only can provide answers but also administer the safest, most effective wrinkle treatment you can find.
-For a consultation, call us today at 202.393.7546 or contact us online.
+For a consultation, call us today at (202) 393-7546 or request a consultation online.